Cuyamaca Water Company

-The Cuyamaca Water Company (CWC) is a defunct water company which operated in San Diego County, California between 1910-1926.
+The Cuyamaca Water Company (CWC) was a water company which operated in San Diego County, California, from 1910 to 1926.
 The origins of the Cuyamaca Water Company can be found in the San Diego Flume Company.
-The San Diego Flume Company was purchased on June 1, 1910 for $125,000 by the prominent San Diego politician and developer Ed Fletcher and a businessman from Montana, James A. Murray.
+The San Diego Flume Company was purchased on June 1, 1910, for $125,000 by the prominent San Diego politician and developer Ed Fletcher and a businessman from Montana, James Andrew Murray.
 The initial purchase transferred all water rights and properties owned by the San Diego Flume Company to the newly created Cuyamaca Water Company.
 CWC was principally financed by Murray, and managed by Fletcher.

 Early years

 The CWC provided water to farming land stretching from the San Diego City Limits to the El Cajon valley.
 Fletcher realised the importance of water to farming, and used his real estate business to increase the profits of both companies by raising the cost of water in areas that he owned.

 The CWC and the California Railway Commission had many disputes over the prices that the CWC wanted to charge their customers.
 When the company was bought all outstanding contracts went to the CWC, and the CWC had undertaken to uphold the prices that were in place.
 However, by the time that sales were finalized the prices had dropped.
 An appeal was made to the Railway Commission to raise prices, but it was denied because the CWC was declared a public utility by the Railway Commission.